-The Jibbon Beach Loop Track is an easy walking trail that starts at the Bundeena ferry wharf and goes to Jibbon Head, Port Hacking Point, and Shelley Beach.
+The Jibbon Beach Loop Track is an easy walking trail that begins at the Bundeena ferry wharf, winding its way to Jibbon Head, Port Hacking Point, and Shelley Beach.

 Jibbon Beach Loop Track | |